top of page

 Tips for Choosing the Best Strawberries

-• Look for firmness: Select strawberries that are firm to the touch and have a bright, rich color.
+• Look for firmness: Select strawberries that are firm to the touch and exhibit a bright, rich color.

-• Avoid mold: Inspect the container for any signs of mold.
+• Avoid mold: Inspect the container for signs of mold.
 If one strawberry has begun to mold, it can quickly spread to others.

 Conclusion